zriyansh/signoz.io/docs/aws-monitoring/rds-logs.md

 :::note
 Please be advised that all logs will undergo conversion to JSON format before transmission.
 Consequently, it may be necessary to perform supplementary preprocessing of the logs as part of this conversion process.
-Here preprocessing of the logs means getting them from S3 bucket bucket, separating each log line based on the delimiter ("," or based on quotes or whitespaces) and assigning them to respective keys.
+Here preprocessing of the logs means getting them from S3 bucket, separating each log line based on the delimiter ("," or based on quotes or whitespaces) and assigning them to respective keys.
 Thus making a key, value pair before sending to SigNoz.
 :::

 To move forward, we assume that you already have some data in your S3 bucket.